What is a Teaching Hospital?

 Licensed Practical Nurse (L.P.N.): A nurse who has graduated from a school of practical (vocational) nursing and is licensed to practice by the state.

 Physicians’ Assistant: A health care professional who is certified by the National Commission on Certification of PA’s in conjunction with the National Board of Medical Examiners.
 Physicians’ Assistants are licensed to practice certain aspects of medicine care (history taking, physical examination and diagnosis, the treatment of common medical problems) under the supervision of a licensed physician.

 Health Care Team: The Medical Center has a variety of allied health care professionals working in a variety of fields.
 These specialists are trained in areas such as drawing blood, using diagnostic scans, performing laboratory testing and regulating dietary needs.

-Students in Health Care Fields: The Medical Center provides a setting for the education of a variety of students who are being trained in a health care field, including medical students, those in nursing, pharmacy, and physician assistant programs.
-These students under the supervision of the attending physicians continue their medical education by observing clinical care.
+Students in Health Care Fields: The Medical Center provides a setting for the education of a variety of students who are being trained in a health care field including medical students and those in nursing, pharmacy, and physician assistant programs.
+These students, under the supervision of the attending physicians, continue their medical education by observing clinical care.

 School of Health Professions: The Sovah School of Health Professions currently offers AAS Degree Programs in Radiologic Technology, General Sonography, and Cardiovascular Sonography.
 For more information visit our website here.